Together under one roof

 The motivation

-The Trust is custodian of a community resource – a building held in trust by a resident-led charitable organisation that was established in the public interest and common good.
+The Trust is custodian of a community resource – a building held in trust by a resident-led charitable organisation, conceived and established in the wider public interest and common good.

-Abergavenny Community Centre 2015 – a building repurposed for the here now and future generations.
+Abergavenny Community Centre 2015 – a building repurposed for the here and the now with future generations accutely in mind.

-We started off in 2004 as a group of local parents who were just looking for more child & family-friendly opportunities for local people.
-We gathered and formed a resident working group called ‘Community Leisure And Recreation for Abergavenny‘ ( “CLARA” – accronyms were all the rage back in the early 2000’s, at a time when the town was losing historical assets, the public purse was shrinking and trust in instutitions and services was in decline.)
+We began in 2004 as a loose affiliation of parents looking for safe, child & family-friendly opportunities for our children.
+We gathered and formed a resident working group called ‘Community Leisure And Recreation for Abergavenny‘ (“CLARA” – acronyms were the rage back in the early 2000’s, at a time when the town was losing historical assets & it’s rural context; the public purse was shrinking and trust in institutions and services were in decline.)

-Between 2010-12 the residents-group worked with the local authority and local young people to finally deliver a Skatepark to Abergavenny – after 27 years of disappointment.
-We hoped this would mark the beginning of doing more for our young people and families – our community – but more ‘purchase’ would be required, and time rolled on without us.
+Between 2010 -12 the residents-group worked with the local authority and local young people to deliver a Skatepark for Abergavenny.
+After 27 years of disappointment this was a success.
+We hoped this would herald the beginning of doing more for our young people and families – our own community – but more ‘purchase’ would be required in break in, and so that boat sailed.

-In 2010 “The ‘Future is Local’ was the theme we chose to seek to mobilise and galvanise people around the need for a secular community space to occupy a void at a neighbourhood level.
+In 2010 “The ‘Future is Local’ was the theme we chose to mobilise and galvanise people around the need for a secular community space to occupy a void where residents themselves are truly part of shaping our shared-future.

 Since its inception in 2005 the Centre/Trust has undergone several rebirths: